 Just make sure all the prizes are similar in nature so it doesn’t turn into a race or people getting sad because it’s a competition (unless you want to of course).
-We did this surprise dinosaur eggs that were perfect because no one knew what they were going to get!
+We did surprise dinosaur eggs that were perfect because no one knew what they were going to get!

 If you need prize ideas, you could use any of these OR put anything in a Thanksgiving favor bag and let people choose one without knowing what’s inside.
 Or you could do some Thanksgiving candies with one of these Thanksgiving gift tags – always a safe bet!